Facticee/facticee.github.io/README.md

 If you test the dashboard directly on facticee.github.io, the service cards will not redirect you to your Docker services.
 This is intentional.

 The dashboard is only a template and cannot know the IP addresses, domains, or ports of your personal Home Server.

-⸻

-Created as a lightweight dashboard template for Home Server and Docker enthusiasts.